edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 -----------------------
 We must be vigilant against the spread of coronavirus.
 It is important that all Hacklab users are aware of the symptoms of COVID-19.
 These are:

-- A raised temperature - either you feel hot to touch on your chest or back or a thermometer reads 37.8C or higher
+- A raised temperature - either you feel hot to touch on your chest or back, or a thermometer reads 37.8C or higher
-- A continuous cough - coughing a lot for an hour or more than three episodes of coughing in 24 hours
+- A continuous cough - coughing a lot for an hour, or more than three episodes of coughing in 24 hours
 - A loss or change to your sense of smell or taste – you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-If you are experiencing **any** of the above symptoms then **DO NOT VISIT THE HACKLAB** and consult the NHS for advice
+If you are experiencing **any** of the above symptoms then **DO NOT VISIT THE HACKLAB** and consult the NHS for advice.

 Core Principles
 ----------------